davidbeard741/arcticfrenz-data/README.md

         ]
     },
     {
-        "_comment": "The file has been truncated for this example; the output JSON file will contain all NFTs in the collection with the holder's public keys and with the time they began to hold the NFT."
+        "_comment": "The file has been truncated for this example.
+The output JSON file will include all NFTs in the collection along with the respective holder's public keys and the timestamp indicating when they acquired the NFT."
     }
 ]
 ```